-- Take all available steps where possible to identify the person responsible.
-This may include: looking at use of the school systems; identifying and interviewing possible witnesses; Contacting the police, if necessary. - Ensure that sanctions are applied to the person responsible for the cyberbullying; the school will take steps to change the attitude and behaviour of the bully, as well as ensuring access to any additional help that they may need. - Inform the police if a criminal offence has been committed. - Provide information to staff and pupils regarding steps they can take to protect themselves online.
-This may include: advising those targeted not to retaliate or reply; providing advice on blocking or removing people from contact lists; helping those involved to think carefully about what private information they may have in the public domain.
+Support reports to a service provider to remove content if those involved are unable to be identified or if those involved refuse to or are unable to delete content.
+Confiscating and searching pupils' electronic devices, such as mobile phones, in accordance with the law and the school searching and confiscation policy. - Ensure that sanctions are applied to the person responsible for the cyberbullying; the school will take steps to change the attitude and behaviour of the bully, as well as ensuring access to any additional help that they may need. - Inform the police if a criminal offence has been committed. - Provide information to staff and pupils regarding steps they can take to protect themselves online.
+This may include: • advising those targeted not to retaliate or reply; • providing advice on blocking or removing people from contact lists; • helping those involved to think carefully about what private information they may have in the public domain.